hossein-alipour/ha-datetimepicker/README.md

 #Features
 You can initiate your HA-DateTimePicker with this set of options:

-*Note: your can use with javascript object or HTML Attribute*
+*Note: you can use with javascript object or HTML Attribute*

 Javascript option | HTML attribute | Type | description
 ------------ | ------------- | ------------- | -------------